You can use the

 gcloud command-line tool to test your application locally and

-to manage indexes for your production Google Cloud Datastore instance.
+to manage indexes for your production Firestore in Datastore mode instance.
 This page

 describes the typical workflow for these activities.